zxcurs3d/Bulk-RNAseq-visualization-workflow-ZRN01-RM/README.md

 # Part 1: Quality control and sample clustering

+This section of the workflow is primarily focused on assessing the quality of samples and to identify potential outlier samples.
+Although multiQC or other RNAseq QC pipelines will likely identify problematic samples upstream of generation of raw counts, sample clustering can also provide biologically insightful results.

  [1a.
 CPM distribution filtering](#1a-cpm-distribution-filtering)
 - [1b.
 Distribution of p-values across DESeq2 contrasts of interest](#1b-distribution-of-p-values-across-deseq2-contrasts-of-interest)
 - [1c. log2FoldChange scatterplots to compare shrinkage vs. no shrinkage](#1c-log2foldchange-scatterplots-to-compare-effect-of-deseq2s-apeglm-shrinkage-vs-no-shrinkage)